-Found in North America, the Canadian lynx lives in forested areas in North America and Canada & is well adapted to the life in extremely low temperatures.
+The Canadian lynx lives in forested areas in the United States and Canada & is well adapted to the life in extremely low temperatures.
 Lynx are found in the broad boreal forest belt.
 The number of lynx have been greatly reduced due to poaching.
 Their numbers fluctuate based on the amount of rodents there are available.
 For instance, the more snowshoe hares, the more lynx, the fewer hares, the lower the numbers of lynx.
 Canadian lynx are listed as Least Concern by the IUCN.

 First the Stats…